moaschneider/app-mogul/README.md

 ## Ajustes de estilo

 - Layout foi traduzido - Cursor Tab
 - Adição de toasts para copiar e deletar API key
 - Letterspacing e font-size para título na homepage

-## Refatoração
+## 30. Refactoring

 - Aparentemente a versão usada no curso é anterior a versão atual.
-Funcionalidade "Composer" parece ter sido integrada ao "Chat" sendo utilizada por padrão ao usar a opção "Agent".
+Funcionalidade "Composer" parece ter sido integrada ao "Chat".
+  - UPDATE: sim, o "Chat" é o antigo "Composer"

 - Pedi a refatoração e funcionou muito bem:
   > I want you to help to refactor my code.
 This file @page.js is chuncky.
 It has a lot of logic in it, it has also the dashboard component and also the CRUD API fetching from supabase.
 I want to split this logic so the code is more maintenable.
 Please refactor the code.